-At the start of the new year many educators are welcoming new children into their classroom environment.
-Last month we wrote a blog – Helping children and families settle into a new environment, offering some tips to ease the uncertainties accompanied with these big transitions.
+At the start of the new year, many educators are welcoming new children into their classroom environment.
+You may have read our handy blog – Helping children and families settle into a new environment, offering some tips to ease the uncertainties accompanied by these big transitions.

 But it is not just the children that are challenged at the start of the year.
 Educators can also feel a little (or perhaps a lot) overwhelmed at the beginning of the year.
 There is a huge amount of pressure on educators to ensure that their environments are welcoming and thoughtfully planned, all the relevant information about each child and family is collected and organised appropriately, daily checklists and records are ready to go, and so on.
 This is all before educators have even had the chance to welcome each child into their classroom.
 And let’s be honest, educators are not in the early years profession because they enjoy paperwork, it is the relationships with children that drive their passion for the job.

 Here are some of our top tips to utilise your Kinderloop, to start your year off organised.
 So you can concentrate on building those key relationships with children & families

 Firstly and very importantly, update your app (if you haven’t already)

 Most apps require users to regularly check for updates.
 Some people have automatic updates on their devices, whilst others will need to do this manually in their app store.

 Why is this important?

 - Bug fixes.
 App developers want to ensure your app works on 100s of different device types.

 - New features which improve the usability of the app